Intersections of the Ekedahl-Oort and Newton Strata of $\mathcal{A}_{5}$: Introduction

 \subsection{Outline}

 This paper is organised as follows.
-In Section \ref{stratsdefs} we recall the definitions of the $p$-rank, $a$-number, Newton polygon and Ekedahl-Oort stratifications of $\mathcal{A}_g$, and recall their main properties.
-In Section \ref{closurerels} we give a detailed overview of how closure relations among Ekedahl-Oort strata are determined, and compute them in dimension $5$.
-In Section \ref{intsec} we review results used in the proofs of the above, including minimality of $p$-divisible groups and Harashita's first slope; and we describe the inductive techniques used.
-In Section \ref{prankzeroproof} we prove Theorems \ref{supersingularEOthm} and \ref{additionalintthm}.
-In Section \ref{positveints} we prove Theorems \ref{positive1} and \ref{positive2}.
-In the final section we comment on the intersections whose non-emptiness we cannot decide.

-\begin{Ack} This project began at the Arizona Winter school 2024 and we are grateful to the organisers.
+In Section \ref{stratsdefs} we recall definitions of the stratifications appearing in this work.
+In Section \ref{intsec} we collect several results from literature which allow us to deduce that certain intersections are non-empty.
+In Section \ref{positivesections} we treat intersections of positive $p$-rank.
+In Section~\ref{sec: explicit} we discuss explicit Dieudonn\'{e} modules and in Section~\ref{prankzeroproof} we conclude the proof of Theorem~\ref{mainthm}. \begin{Ack} This project began at the Arizona Winter school 2024 and we are grateful to the organisers.
 We thank Valentijn Karemaker for suggesting the project, for many helpful suggestions throughout and for her careful reading of this paper.
 We thank Soumya Sankar for her help in Arizona and after.
 We thank Leo Mayer for his initial contribution to this project.
-The first named author thanks Steven Groen and Damiano Testa for many helpful conversations, and Rachel Pries for her comments regarding explicit constructions.
-The first named author is supported by the EPSRC Doctoral Prize fellowship EP/W524335/1 . \end{Ack}
+The second named author thanks Damiano Testa for many helpful conversations, and Rachel Pries for her comments regarding explicit constructions.
+The first author is supported by grant VI.Vidi.223.028 of the Dutch Research Council (NWO).
+The second author is supported by the EPSRC Doctoral Prize fellowship EP/W524335/1 and the extension UKRI3030. \end{Ack}